cleancoindev/metronome-parity-nodes/README.md

 # metronome-parity-nodes
-CLI to spin up ready to use ETH, ETC nodes for mainnet and testnet.
+CLI to spin up ready to use ETH, ETC nodes for testnet.

 Set aws credentials at ~/.aws/credentials or in env variables